 The approval process is in two steps:

 1) Submit a Run/Walk Pre-Application Form by December 16, 2022.
+This application is now closed.
 This Pre-Application Form can be found at the bottom of this page and will help us determine whether your proposed Run/Walk is appropriate for the Riverwalk.
 In this form, you will provide a description of your proposed Run/Walk, proposed date, estimated number of attendees, and more.
 You will also indicate your preferred Run/Walk route (outlined below).
 Please provide a clear and complete description as incomplete applications could delay the review process.
 These approval procedures are designed to facilitate organized activities, protecting and promoting the use of the Riverwalk by the public and respecting the interests of the owners of privately owned portions of the Riverwalk.

 After Approval of your Date